Occupation Certificates

 There are two types of Occupation Certificates.

-• An ‘Interim Occupation Certificate’ that authorises a person to commence occupation or use of a partially completed new building or to commence a new use of part of a building resulting from a change of building use for an existing building.
+• A ‘Partial Occupation Certificate’ that authorises a person to commence occupation or use of a partially completed new building or to commence a new use of part of a building resulting from a change of building use for an existing building.

 • A ‘Final Occupation Certificate’ that authorises a person to commence occupation or use of a new building or to commence a new use of a building resulting from a change of building use for an existing building.